bash-cli-raspberry-pi

 Redirections in Bash

-For example, if we want to save the result of a command in a text file we use an output redirection.
-To do this we use the ’>’ character if we want to replace the contents of the file, or ’>>’ if we want to add the content while keeping the original.
+For example, if we want to save the result of a command to a text file, we use an output redirection.
+For this, we use the character ’>’ if we want to replace the file’s content, or ’>>’ if we want to append the content while keeping the original.

 ls > output.txt

-If, continuing with the example, we want to count the number of lines in the “output.txt” file we can use an input redirection with the following instruction:
+If, continuing with the example, we want to count the number of lines in the file “output.txt”, we can use an input redirection with the following instruction:

 wc < output.txt